-At Methodist University, you will take advantage of small classes—averaging fewer than 20 students—which enable lively classroom participation.
+Engage.
+At Methodist University you will take advantage of small classes, averaging less than 20 students, which enable classroom participation.
 Professors teach and encourage you to learn in an active setting.
-Outside the classroom, you will get involved in one or more of our almost 100 clubs and student organizations, cheer on (or play for) the 20 MU Monarch NCAA Division III athletic teams, and have fun!
+Outside of the classroom you will get involved in one or more of our almost 100 clubs and student organizations, cheer on (or compete for) the 20 MU Monarch NCAA Division III athletic teams, and have fun!

+Enrich.
 There are over 80 majors, minors, and concentrations—a number comparable to much larger institutions.
-These programs allow you to diversify your academics and further prepare for life in the “real world.”
-Built into every Methodist University degree is a belief that students should be challenged, supported, and advised by faculty who place an emphasis on teaching excellence.
+These programs allow you to diversify academically and further prepare you for life in the “real world.”
+Built into every Methodist University degree is a belief that students should be challenged, supported, and advised by a faculty that place an emphasis on teaching excellence.

 “I am investing in my education and my future, and Methodist is investing in me by giving me countless opportunities for growth, networking, and community engagement.”